Code-the-Dream-School/python-200/lessons/03_ML_classification/classifier_evaluation.md

     F1 = 2\frac{\text{precision} \cdot  \text{recall}}{\text{precision}+\text{recall}}
 $$

-# 8. If This Were an ML Model
+## Metrics in scikit-learn
-Later in this lesson when we build models like KNN, we will evaluate them using the **same metrics**:
+Later in this lesson when we build algorithms, we will evaluate them using the *same metrics*:

 - confusion matrix
 - precision